mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 **Solution:** [TaskFlow](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html) & DAG Templates

 Simply using TaskFlow is a great start!
 With the new structure, readability is greatly improved.
 In my own projects, I start from a template— pretty much _every_ job follows an extract-transform-load pattern that can be mapped to a few tasks.
-If not, the beauty of Airflow is **mutability**, but starting from basic, familiar components will reduce complexity in your DAGs and make them easier to interpret.
+If not, the beauty of Airflow is **mutability**, but starting from basic, familiar components will reduce the complexity of your DAGs and make them easier to interpret.

 Here's my basic DAG template for a classic ETL job: